 The idea of modelling the permitted changes for a property is strictly related to the philosophical notion of identity.
-In particular, the knowledge model addresses the problem of modelling identity when time is involved, namely identity through changes, which is based on the common sense notion that an individual may remain the same while showing different properties at different times [Guarino and Welty, 2000a].
+In particular, the knowledge model addresses the problem of modelling identity when time is involved, namely identity through changes, which is based on the common sense notion that an individual may remain the same while showing different properties at different times [11].
 The knowledge model we propose explicitly distinguishes the properties that can change from those which cannot, and describes the changes in properties that an individual can be subjected to, while still being recognised as an instance of a certain concept.

 The notion of changes through time is also important to establish whether a property is rigid.
-A rigid property is defined in [Guarino et al., 1994] as:
+A rigid property is defined in [10] as: